Sayace/Smart-Plan/README.md

 2. as a user, I can log in to the site
 3. as a user, I can view all of the semester plans I've made in a single list
 4. as a user, I can add to the list of courses for a semester which will include name of course, dates, and rank
-5. as a user, I can filter the list based on the rank I assigned to a course
+5. as a user, I can filter the list of courses based on the rank I assigned to a course

 ## Research Topics

-* (5 points) Integrate user authentication
+* Integrate user authentication
+    * 4 points
-    * Will use passport to authenticate user
+    * Will authenticate user which means we will use a middleware to make sure the user is who they say they are
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
+    * Most likely using Passport
+* Use a CSS framework throughout your site
+    * 2 points
+    * Will use bootstrap to make all pages consistent
+    * Will also add mobile responsiveness
-* (3 points) Perform client side form validation using PHP
+* Perform client side form validation
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
+    * 2 points
-    * if you put in a number that's greater than 5, an error message will appear in the dom
+    * Will see if the user inputted the correct values for creating a semester and creating a course
+    * Will use custom javascript

 8 points total out of 8 required points